xclud/dart_persian/README.md

 Implements helper functions/extensions for Persian language/culture.
 Includes number replacement methods for String class and PersianDate class.

+This package is a Dart package, which can be used in both Flutter and Dart projects.

 ## Getting Started

 **Import the package**